This report was originally compiled by me

 mines was a "success" because there were two fewer mines around

-as a result - regardless of the exorbitant costs involved.
+as a result - regardless of the exorbitant costs involved and the mines left behind.